Anton Schaaf: Political career

 He was part of the municipal council of Mülheim and led the local association Dümpten Nord from 2001 to 2002.
 In 2002, he was elected to the Bundestag and sat in parliament as a member of the Mülheim – Essen I constituency until 2013.
 In the 2005 federal election, he got 52.6% of the first votes, and in the 2009 election he got 41.4%.
 In the 16th Bundestag, he was the only worker in the SPD parliamentary group.
 In 2013, he no longer ran in favor of his wife Monika Müller as she had become mayor of social affairs in Pforzheim.

 In 2016, Schaaf ran for the Landtag of Baden-Württemberg but only received 12.1% of the votes.
 From 2016 to 2018, he was district chairman of the SPD in Karlsruhe-Land.
 He moved to Wolfsburg because his wife became a city councilor for sport, social affairs, and health there.

-Personal life
+Personal life and death

 Schaaf married a lawyer named Monika Müller and fathered four children.

-Death

 Schaaf died on 2 November 2020 at the age of 58.